sdcaglar/python-security-microdegree/9-parallel-processing/README.md

 * Multiprocessing is more expensive than threading
 * No GIL in Multiprocessing

-### 9.8 -Building a Multiprocessing Image Processor
+### 9.8 - Building a Multiprocessing Image Processor

 #### Computer Images & Pixels